Software creation jumped 10–100x. Library discovery didn't.

 49%3

-of AI-suggested dependencies carry known vulnerabilities
+of AI-imported dependencies carry known vulnerabilities

 Stop building custom.
 Install Starlog